 - writing to a ghost town in your early months.
 This is to ensure you build the right expectation and many people quit too early and grew impatient.
 I would like to share that having the right expectation was also mentioned in Amazon 2018 annual letter by Jeff Bezos.

 - hockey stick growth.
-This refers to the exponential growth experience in your page views in Google analytics which looks like a flipped hockey stick.
+This refers to the exponential growth experienced in your page views in Google analytics which looks like a flipped hockey stick.
 Will describe more about hockey stick growth in this post.

 - Not wasting a single cents on any tools except hosting and a good theme.
-They went through how incorrect the silver bullet tools are, eg understating zero search for a term which had some traffic.
+They went through how incorrect the silver bullet tools are, eg understating zero searches for a term which had some traffic.
 I think it is an important concept again as entrepreneur loves to chase the next tool but end up not focusing on the core tasks which is creating a valuable website to your target users

 - Find another channel to get your visitors back.
 Browser notification is still great and valuable as a traffic source.
 I always disabled them and wonder who will even allow such notifications.
-Seem like I was thinking too much on what I will do than the usual readers.
+Seem like I was thinking too much about what I will do than the usual readers.

 - Bounce Rate above 80% is normal.
-Even with their experience, bounce rate is higher than one would expect.
-Putting related posts at bottom also didn’t help much.
-I didn’t know that and realized it is not really important to optimize bounce rate as people really come and go.
+Even with their experience, the bounce rate is higher than one would expect.
+Putting related posts at the bottom also didn’t help much.
+I didn’t know that and realized it is not really important to optimize the bounce rate as people really come and go.

 Why I did not buy the course?